Bath Cancer Unit Support Group

 Trustees being shown the Varian Proton Therapy Unit

 The Charity is run entirely by volunteers, meaning there are no paid staff.
 Approximately 95% of all monies raised goes straight into equipment and resources for the RUH Cancer Unit.
 The other 5% is spent on vital administration costs - the production of our annual magazine and its distribution.
-Over the past 33 years some £4.85 million has been raised by our enthusiastic band of volunteers.
+During the past 33 years over £5 million has been raised by our enthusiastic band of volunteers.

 Making a Donation

 Making a Donation Online Giving Utilise our easy to use online payment portal via the Charities Aid Foundation website by clicking here to access the CAF website and then click on “Donate to this charity”.
 Alternatively you can donate through Virgin Money Giving.
 JustTextGiving Instructions First decide on how much you wish to donate.
 The amount must be either £1, or £2, or £3, or £4, or £5 or £10.
 If you decide to donate £10, text the message...

 Including Bath Cancer Unit Support Group in your Will could be the most amazing gift you ever give.
 Your legacy will improve the quality of cancer services delivered by the Royal United Hospital.
 What are the options?
 There are three main types of legacies.
 You can give a share of your estate eg 20%, a specific sum of money or a specific item.
 How to word your Will It is essential that the full name of the charity, namely Bath Cancer Unit Support Group and the...

 The Chair, Mike Taylor, is delighted to announce the appointment of three new Trustees.

 Dr Emma de Winton who is an oncologist at RUH specialising in Colorectal, Gynaecological and Head and Neck Cancers.

 Tracy Langton who is a Macmillan Cancer Information Specialist Nurse working at the RUH.